nodejs/admin/us-export-control.md

 licensing exception, the source code for any object code that contains cryptography by be available.

-For the Node.js binary downloads this is covered by making all of the source available through the GitHub repositories.
+For the Node.js binary downloads, this is covered by making all of the source available through the GitHub repositories.

 PENDING: We will solicit volunteers to: